GangShao/hilt2019-image-analysis/README.md

 what is going on in their notebook, but we want everyone to feel comfortable working with the code themselves.

+## Description

+Image Analysis with Deep Learning will examine methods for image analysis at scale.
+Tasks covered include color analysis, object detection, facial recognition, image similarity, and image clustering.
+The course will work a variety of visual culture including art, photography, and moving images to ask:

+- How can we identify similar works of art using image analysis?
+- How can we identify objects in 100,000 photographs?
+- How can we track character’s movements in a sit-com?
+- How has color in film changed over time?

+While the course will introduce several out-of-the-box tools, the main focus will be on deep learning techniques with Python.
+No prior programming experience is required.

+## Goals

+There are many reasons that humanists might engage in image analysis.
-We often characterize our goals for image analysis as:
+We often characterize these into three categories:

 - **Browse/ Exploration**: Using image analysis to open up exploration of a series of images.
 - **Domain Specific Analysis**: Analyzing a feature or set of features in order to answer a domain specific set of questions (ex. use of color in Film Studies)
+- **Critical Data Studies**: Many of the applications of large-scale data analysis and algorithmic decision making involve the usage of image analysis.

 If you have any further questions or concerns, please let us know!